oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 **Data Persistence and Data Governance**:

 -   **OCI Object Storage**: is a cloud native, highly scalable and resilient storage that will be used to support the Data Lake to store any type of data, be it relational or non-relational.
 Object Storage can be leveraged by a variety of clients and processing engines.
 It is a managed, durable, scalable, and cost-effective cloud storage for Data Lake and many other use cases.
 Data in Object Storage is organized in buckets.
 Object name prefix may be used to group data into logical entities and partitions.
 -   **Autonomous Data Warehouse (ADW)**: Oracle Autonomous Data Warehouse (ADW) is a fully managed, preconfigured data warehouse environment.
 After provisioning, you can scale the number of CPU cores or the storage capacity of the database at any time without impacting availability or performance.
 ADW can also virtualize data that resides on Object Storage as external tables and hybrid partitioned tables so data consumption derived from other data sources can seamlessly be consumed and joined with the warehouse data.
 Furthermore one can also leverage Object Storage as a tier of cold storage, if needed, and move part of the historical data from the warehouse into object storage and then consume it seamlessly via Hybrid Partitioned Tables.
 ADW can also take advantage of the metadata stored on the Data Catalog, meaning, it can consume metadata previously harvested, in order to support external tables creation without the need to explicitly define manually all metadata needed for creating those tables; it even synchs automatically the metadata updates in the Data Catalog with the external tables definition to keep consistency overtime, simplify management and reduce effort.
 Furthermore, ADW offers solutions to enable data sharing without duplicating or propagating data to all recipients, significantly reducing storage and bandwidth requirements: Delta Sharing and Cloud Links. **Delta Sharing**, a modern open data sharing protocol introduced by Databricks, enables secure and efficient data sharing across organizations.
 It provides a unified, high-performance, and cost-effective solution for sharing large datasets without the need for data duplication or complex ETL processes. **Cloud Links** are a cutting-edge data sharing solution native to Oracle Autonomous Databases.
 Leveraging the Oracle Cloud Infrastructure and its metadata Cloud Links enable secure and efficient data sharing between single databases or groups of databases, for example, on a compartmental level.
-The ${doc.customer.name} instance will be used to support the HR Management Data Lake to be analyzed by all the tools and services of this new OCI analytical system.
+The A Company Making Everything instance will be used to support the HR Management Data Lake to be analyzed by all the tools and services of this new OCI analytical system.
 The built in **APEX** platform will support the development of the Web Application that Business User will use to modify specific HR data that will be used as data input by the HR data-mart.
 -   **OCI Data Catalog**: provides metadata describing data sets in the Data Lake.
 Metadata includes technical metadata such as location, type and format of data sets; and business metadata defining the logical categories and terms.
-In ${doc.customer.name}, Data Catalog can be used by users for searching and understanding available data (metadata of files in Object Storage and tables in ADW) and also to map data to **ADW external tables** (from source files).
+In A Company Making Everything, Data Catalog can be used by users for searching and understanding available data (metadata of files in Object Storage and tables in ADW) and also to map data to **ADW external tables** (from source files).
 In addition, Data Catalog Metastore also provides a highly available and scalable central repository of metadata for a Hive cluster.
 It stores metadata for data structures such as databases, tables, and partitions in a relational database, backed by files maintained in Object Storage.
 OCI Data Flow jobs with Apache Spark can makes use of Data Catalog Metastore for this purpose.

 **Analytics and Data Science**:

 -   **Oracle Analytics Cloud (OAC)**: managed BI service supporting reports, dashboards, self-service, and augmented analytics.
 With OAC, users can prepare data and run self-service data transformations, they can discover and visualize data, collaborate in teams and share analysis, and develop dashboards and rich visualizations for consumers.
 In this workload, it will support the reporting to provide visibility on the overall HR Management KPIs (cost of labor, salaries, retribution) as well as to drill down on detailed employee information.
 -   **OCI Data Science**: provides infrastructure, open source technologies, libraries, and packages, and data science tools for data science teams to build, train, and manage machine learning (ML) models in Oracle Cloud Infrastructure.
 The collaborative and project-driven workspace provides an end-to-end cohesive user experience and supports the lifecycle of predictive models.
 Data Science Model Deployment feature allows data scientists to deploy trained models as fully managed HTTP endpoints that serve predictions in real time infusing intelligence into processes and applications and allowing the business to react to events of relevance as they occur.
-For long running machine learning process, the results can be also stored in Autonomous Data Base or files in Object Storage to be consumed by external applications. ${doc.customer.name} will implement a ML model to predict cost of labour by leveraging OCI Data Science capabilities.
+For long running machine learning process, the results can be also stored in Autonomous Data Base or files in Object Storage to be consumed by external applications.
+A Company Making Everything will implement a ML model to predict cost of labour by leveraging OCI Data Science capabilities.

 **Batch Ingestion and Processing**:

 -   **OCI Data Integration (DI)**: is a serverless, no code, fully managed ETL service to integrate, transform, move data in the OCI ecosystem.
 It will be used to develop and execute the data integration pipelines that ingest data from data sources as micro batches or batches, transform that data leveraging Spark and persists the data on the targets, on this case, Autonomous Data Warehouse.
-It will support data extract, transformation and loading to build the analytical data layer in ADW. ${doc.customer.name}'s data analysts and data scientists can leverage its graphical no-code interface for operations that require self-service ETL.
+It will support data extract, transformation and loading to build the analytical data layer in ADW.
+A Company Making Everything's data analysts and data scientists can leverage its graphical no-code interface for operations that require self-service ETL.
 -   **OCI Data Flow**: managed service for running Apache Spark applications.
 Data Flow applications are reusable templates consisting of a Spark application, its dependencies, default parameters, and a default runtime resource specification.
-Since it's a perfectly elastic pay-as-you-go service, Data Flow can be used by ${doc.customer.name} Data Engineers and Data Scientists whenever they need to perform scalable and large scale data processing on Data Lake.
+Since it's a perfectly elastic pay-as-you-go service, Data Flow can be used by A Company Making Everything Data Engineers and Data Scientists whenever they need to perform scalable and large scale data processing on Data Lake.
 Furthermore, OCI Data lows offers Data Flow SQL Endpoints that are designed for developers, data scientists, and advanced analysts to interactively query data directly where it lives in the data lake.
 Using Data Flow SQL Endpoints, you can economically process large amounts of raw data, with cloud native security used to control access.

 **Identity and Access Management**:

 -   **Identity Cloud Service (IDCS)** manages user identities, access and entitlements across a wide range of cloud and on-premises applications and services, such as OCI, OAC, and many other Oracle and non-Oracle services.
 IDCS may be federated with external identity systems such as Active Directory, both for SSO and user and group provisioning.
-For this workload ${doc.customer.name} can use IDCS to authenticate users and define users/groups memberships.
-In future ${doc.customer.name} can leverage IDCS federation capabilities to enable a hybrid Cloud/on-premises security model.
+For this workload A Company Making Everything can use IDCS to authenticate users and define users/groups memberships.
+In future A Company Making Everything can leverage IDCS federation capabilities to enable a hybrid Cloud/on-premises security model.
 -   **OCI Identity and Access Management (IAM)** control who can access OCI resources in Data Lake.
 Access control rules are described in flexible and powerful policy statements, using service types, compartments, tags, locations, and other attributes to allow access to OCI.
 Access is granted either to Groups (for humans as principals) or to Dynamic Groups (for VMs or Functions as principals).

 ### Physical Architecture